JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 ## BSON.jl

-[BSON](https://github.com/JuliaIO/BSON.jl) is a package for working with the Binary JSON serialisation format.
-It can be used as a general store for Julia data structures.
+[BSON](https://github.com/JuliaIO/BSON.jl) is a package for working with the Binary JSON serialization format.
+It can be used as a general store for Julia's data structures.
 To save the data, BSON provides the `bson` function.
 The data can be passed to the function directly via keyword arguments

 ```@repl bson
 using BSON
 BSON.bson("test2.bson", a = [1+2im, 3+4im], b = "Hello, World!")
 ```

 or as a dictionary

 ```@repl bson
 data = Dict(:a => [1+2im, 3+4im], :b => "Hello, World!")
 BSON.bson("test1.bson", data)
 ```

-To load the data, BSON provides the `load` function, that accepts the path to the data
+To load the data, BSON provides the `load` function that accepts the path to the data

 ```@repl bson
 BSON.load("test1.bson")
 BSON.load("test2.bson")
 ```

-The package also provides an alternative way to saving and loading data using `@save` and `@load` macros
+The package also provides an alternative way to saving and loading data using the `@save` and `@load` macro

 ```@repl bson
 using BSON: @save, @load